Home ImprovementRemodeling & Renovation

 Dealing with Larger Structural Issues

-In some cases, cracks could be a sign of underlying structural problems.
-If cracks reappear despite repeated repairs, or if they are accompanied by other concerning signs like sagging, it’s advisable to consult a professional structural engineer to assess the issue and recommend appropriate remedies.
+In some cases, cracks may be a sign of underlying structural problems.
+If the cracks are re -appeared in spite of repeated repair, or if they are accompanied by other signs such as sagging, it is advisable to assess the issue and recommend a proper treatment to a professional structural engineer.

 Safety Precautions

-Always wear safety goggles and a dust mask while working to protect your eyes and respiratory system from dust and debris.
+Wear safety goggles (and a dust mask) while you are working to protect your eyes and your breathing from dust and debris.

 How to Repair Cracks in a Plaster Ceiling_4